Trajan: Death

 Early in 117, Trajan grew ill and set sail for Italy.
 His health declined throughout the spring and summer of 117, possibly acknowledged to the public by the display of a bronze portrait-bust at the public baths of Ancyra, showing an aged and emaciated man, though the identification with Trajan is disputed.
 He reached Selinus, (Note: modern Gazipaşa in Cilicia afterwards called Trajanopolis) where he suddenly died, shortly before 11 August.
-(Note: Dio states that Trajan ruled "nineteen years, six months and fifteen days", which gives 11 August.
-The Historia Augusta claims that Hadrian learned of his adoption on 9 August and received the news of Trajan's death on 11 August.
+(Note: Dio states that Trajan ruled "nineteen years, six months and fifteen days", which gives 11 August.(Dio later states that Hadrian ruled exactly "twenty years and eleven month" (using inclusive counting), as in the Historia Augusta.
+This reign-length is repeated (in corrupted form) by Theophilus of Antioch and Clement of Alexandria) The Historia Augusta claims that Hadrian learned of his adoption on 9 August and received the news of Trajan's death on 11 August.
 Dio is not reckoning to Trajan's death, but to Hadrian's accession.
 A travel from Selinus to Antioch would take at least two days, so Trajan probably died around 9 August.
 This appears to be corroborated by the 10th-century Pseudo-Simeon, who claims that Trajan lived "sixty-eight years, ten months, and twenty-two days", which also gives 9 August.
 The Chronograph of 354 records his death as 9 July.)

 According to a well-established historical tradition, Trajan's ashes were placed within the small cella that still survives at the base of Trajan's column.
 In some modern scholarship, his ashes were more likely interred near his column, in a mausoleum, temple or tomb built for his cult as a divus of the Roman state.